SzemesBotond/info-drama/README.md

 2. In folder _embedding_test_ you can find the way to calculate embeddings of the sentences created at _drama_conversion_ with any HuggingFace model using HuggingFaceEmbeddings and Sentence-Transformers.

 Calculation:

-Perform the comparison on the pre-processed data using "max-sim-from-embedding.R" The steps described in our article "Innovation and Repetition in Dramatic Texts" (doi: 10.26083/tuprints-00027395) are followed, see Method section.
+Perform the comparison on the pre-processed data (see "hamlet-name_all-MiniLM-L6-v2.tsv" as an example) using "max-sim-from-embedding.R" The steps described in our article "Innovation and Repetition in Dramatic Texts" (doi: 10.26083/tuprints-00027395) are followed, see Method section.

 The first step involves data filtering (retaining sentences with more than 4 words and characters with an exact number of utterances).
 The second step computes the average Maximum Cosine Similarity (MCS) score for a play and its acts.
 Step 3 is the main calculation by comparing the characters' sentences pairwise.
 Step 4 is the network normalization of the results.
 The final tibble named "pairwise_norm_diff" can be used as input to the network visualization using "networfk-from-embedding.R".